wp-plugins/simplemodal-janrain-engage/readme.txt

 SimpleModal Janrain Engage adds Janrain Engage (aka rpx) to your SimpleModal Login.
 The [Janrain Engage](http://wordpress.org/extend/plugins/rpx/) and [SimpleModal Login](http://wordpress.org/extend/plugins/simplemodal-login/) plugins must be installed and working.

 The Janrain Engage embedded widget support several languages.
-The SimpleModal Janrain Engange plugin will try to automatically set the language for the embedded Janrain Engage widget based on your locale.
+The SimpleModal Janrain Engange plugin will try to set the language for the embedded Janrain Engage widget based on your locale.
 If the plugin doesn't find a match, it will use the fallback language set by you in the plugin settings page.

 For more information and larger screenshots, please see the [plugin home page](http://soderlind.no/archives/2010/12/03/simplemodal-janrain-engage/)